Henry Huncks

-Henry Huncks (born c.
+Sir Henry Huncks (born c.
 1595) was an English soldier who was briefly governor of Barbados from 1640 to 1641.

 During the English Civil War, he was a lieutenant colonel in the army, fighting on the Cavalier side in support of the king.

 Early years

 Henry Huncks was the son of Sir Thomas Huncks and Catherine Conway, sister of Edward Conway, 1st Viscount Conway, the Secretary of State for Kings James I and Charles I.

 He was governor of Nevis from 1637 to 1638, replacing Thomas Spurrow.
 He was succeeded in this post by James Jennings.

 Barbados

 Sergeant-Major Henry Huncks was appointed Governor of Barbados in March 1639, and his appointment was confirmed by the King.

 When he arrived in Barbados in July 1639 he found that his predecessor Henry Hawley was refused to give up power.

 Hawley had disputed that James Hay, 2nd Earl of Carlisle, was owner of the island, and had set up a parliament which proclaimed Hawley as governor.
 Huncks was threatened with death if he demanded the government, and was forced to leave, sailing to Antigua.

 Huncks served as governor of Antigua for six months.

 One of his opponents called Huncks "a drunken, vindictive tyrant."
 He was accused of raping a female colonist.

 In June 1640, commissioners from King Charles arrived in Barbados "in the business between the Earl of Carlisle and Captain Hawley."
 Hawley resigned the government, acknowledged his offense, and submitted to the commissioners, who had him taken to England in custody.
 Henry Huncks was brought back from Antigua and assumed office.

 He was immediately engaged in controversy.
 Captain James Futter asked Judge Read "in open Court, If all whore-masters were taken off the Bench, what would the Governor [Henry Huncks] do for a Council?"

 Huncks sided with the planters against Peter and John Hay, who were charged with collecting rents on behalf of Lord Carlisle.
 At one point he threatened to make Peter Hay "shorter by the heade."
 Later he and his council threw Peter Hay in prison.
 However, it may have been due to the Hays' petitions that Huncks was recalled.

 On 18 June 1641 he handed over to Captain Philip Bell, a former Governor of Bermuda and then of Old Providence.